cypherslopps/posts-nest-rest-api/README.md

 NestJS as the backend framework
 Prisma as the Object-Relational Mapper (ORM) PostgreSQL as the database
-Swagger as the API documentation tool
+Documented REST API usin Swagger
 TypeScript